A new graph invariant arises in toric topology: -numbers: definition and examples

 The \emph{$a$-number} or \emph{unsigned $a$-number} of $G$, denoted by $a(G)$, is the absolute value of $sa(G)$.
 The \emph{$i$-th $a$-number} of $G$ or $a_i(G)$ is defined by the sum

 Note that $a_1(G)$ is the number of edges of $G$.

 The \emph{total $a$-number} of $G$, or $b(G)$, is the whole sum of signed $a$-numbers of all induced subgraphs, that is

-\end{definition} \begin{remark} Even though it seems nontrivial from definition, the relation holds.
-This is an obvious fact from topological viewpoint which we will see in the proof of Theorem~\ref{thm:mainintro}.
+\end{definition} \begin{remark} Even though it seems nontrivial from the definition, the relation holds.
+As we shall see in the proof of Theorem~\ref{thm:mainintro}, this is an obvious fact from topological viewpoint.
 Assuming this relation, it is easy to see that

+\end{remark} \begin{remark} As we have seen in Remark~\ref{rem:bnumandeuler}, $b(G)$ can be computed from the $h$-vector of $P_{\B(G)}$.
+More precisely, when $G$ is a graph with $2k+1$ vertices, the following